 What Are the Risks of Peripheral Blood Stem Cell (PBSC) Donation?

-PBSC donation is the most common way to donate stem cells – about 90% of donations happen this way.
-You’ll take a medication called G-CSF for a few days before donating to increase the number of stem cells in your blood.
+PBSC donation is the most common way to donate stem cells, in fact about 90% of donations happen this way.
+You’ll take a medication called G-CSF for four days before donating to make your bone marrow go into overdrive and produce loads more stem cells.
+These end up in your blood stream so they are easy to collect.
 So, what are the possible side effects?

 1. Side Effects From G-CSF